KauzClay/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

     ```

     This class refers to the `xpostgresqlinstances.bitnami.database.tanzu.vmware.com`
-    CompositeResourceDefinition.
+    `CompositeResourceDefinition` (XRD).
     This is installed as part of the [Bitnami Services](../../bitnami-services/about.hbs.md) package
     and powers the PostgreSQL service.

-    You are reusing the underlying CompositeResourceDefinition from a different class using the
-    class name you want.
+    You are reusing the underlying XRD from a different class using the class name you want.

 1. Apply the file to the `iterate` cluster by running: